derekelkins/slgjs/docs/index.md

 ## Introduction

 This provides a embedding of tabled logic programming in TypeScript/JavaScript.
-Currently, it supports LRD-stratified negation.
-Adding non-stratified negation is something I'm considering.
-There is currently no support for aggregation, but that is also something I'd like to support.
+Currently, it supports LRD-stratified negation and non-monotic aggregation.
+Adding non-stratified negation and aggregation is something I'm considering.
+Also, adding support for lattice terms and monotonic predicates on them is something I'm also considering.

 The implementation techniques are similar to the SLG-WAM of the XSB Prolog implementation.